manboubird/activator-scalding/tutorial/src/index.md

 The phrase "% love %" will find all 3-grams with the word "love" in the middle, and so forth.
 The phrase "% % %" will find all 3-grams, period (i.e., without any "context").

-The ngram phrase is translated to a regular expression that also replaces the whitespace with a regular expression for arbitrary whitespace.
+The NGram phrase is translated to a regular expression that also replaces the whitespace with a regular expression for arbitrary whitespace.

 **NOTE:** In fact, additional regular expression constructs can be used in this string, e.g., `loves?` will match `love` and `loves`.
 This can be useful or confusing...

-The `--count n` flag means "show the top n most frequent matching ngrams".
+The `--count n` flag means "show the top n most frequent matching NGrams".
 If not specified, it defaults to 20.

-Try different ngram phrases and values of count.
+Try different NGram phrases and values of count.
 Try different data sources.

 This example also uses the `debug` pipe to dump output to the console.
-In this case, you'll see the same output that gets written to the output file, which is the list of the ngrams and their frequencies, sorted by frequency descending.
+In this case, you'll see the same output that gets written to the output file, which is the list of the NGrams and their frequencies, sorted by frequency descending.

 ## TfIdf

-The `src/main/scala/scalding/TfIdf.scala` script is the most complex example.
-It implements the *term frequency/inverse document frequecy* algorithm used as part of  the indexing process for document or Internet search engines.
+Open <a href="#code/src/main/scala/scalding/TfIdf.scala">TfIdf.scala</a>, our most complex example script.
+It implements the *term frequency/inverse document frequency* algorithm used as part of  the indexing process for document or Internet search engines.
 (See [here](http://en.wikipedia.org/wiki/Tf*idf) for more information on this algorithm.)

 In a conventional implementation of Tf/Idf, you might load a precomputed document to word matrix:

 ```
-a[i,j] = freq of the word j in the document with index i
+a[i,j] = frequency of the word j in the document with index i
 ```

 Then, you would compute the Tf/Idf score of each word with respect to each document.